The-Bioinformatics-Group/Debaryomyces_hansenii/Work_files/rawdata_workfolder/README.md

-# Raw reads
+## Raw reads

-Working with the raw reads, no trimming.
+Folder contains:

-Mapped using Bowtie2 against the *Debaryomyces hansenii* reference CBS767 and against *Saccharomyces cerevisiae* S288c.
+- Two folders of the Bowtie2 mapping of the reads against the *Debaryomyces hansenii* reference CBS767 and against *Saccharomyces cerevisiae* S288c.

+- The folder contains also a folder with the VarScan analysis.

+- raw_reads folder, with all the fastq files and fastqc.